abilandz/PH8124/Lecture_7/Lecture_7.md

 587 588 589
 ```

-Closely related and more powerful command is **pgrep**, which can also interpret regular expressions in the command names.
+The closely related and more powerful command is **pgrep**, which can also interpret regular expressions in the command names.
 For the above example, we can use:

 ```bash
 $ pgrep -a "sle*"